AntPerez69367/morna-addict-wiki/Quests/Heart_Staff.md

 </center>
 <br />

-> **Warning**: Upon making a Heart Staff your karma will drop to 0 and you may be unable to progress through the armor quest line until you get it back up to the required level.
+> **Warning**: Upon making a Heart Staff your karma will drop to 0 and you may be unable to progress through the armor quest lines until you get it back up to the required level.
 {.is-warning}

 # Tabs {.tabset}